jarpex/mebbr/README.md

 ### Configuration

-Create a configuration file for your website like "/config/example.cfg".
+Create a configuration file for your website like «/config/example.cfg».
 Configuration files should be placed at **/config/** directory.
 Each parameter should be placed for one line.
 To create a newline in your configuration file you should use a **&newline&** command.
 There is also available a **&tab&** command for better code legibility.

 ### Build

 To build the project, use the command:

+- python3 ./main.py arguments

+Available arguments:
-- python3 ./builder.py config.cfg
+- config.cfg — specify your configuration file

-Where instead of **config.cfg** use your configuration file.
+- config — alternate version to specify configuration file
+- --skip — do not upgrade theme version
+- --patch — increment a patch version
+- --minor — increment a minor version
+- --major — increment a major version
+- --help — show a help

 If no launch arguments are specified for the application, the theme will be built for the site [MEBBR](https://mebbr.ru/)